Denny Chin: U.S. v. Madoff

 In 2009, Chin presided over U.S. v.
 Madoff.
 Madoff admitted to committing securities fraud via a Ponzi scheme starting in the early 1990s, which involved potentially as much as $65 billion.
 On March 12, 2009, Madoff pleaded guilty to 11 federal charges relating to the scheme.
 Following his pleading, Chin revoked Madoff's $10 million bail and ordered him to report immediately to jail at the request of the federal prosecutors, citing that Madoff had both the resources and the incentive to flee before his formal sentencing.
 On June 29, 2009, Chin rejected a sentencing request from Madoff's attorneys for between 12-20 years imprisonment with the possibility of parole, and accepted the prosecutor's recommendation to sentence Madoff to a prison term of 150 years which he bluntly stated would put Madoff behind bars until he died.
 Chin explained that imposing the maximum sentence on Madoff was appropriate because he had concluded that Madoff's crimes were "staggering" and "extraordinary evil" and wanted the sentence to have a stronger deterrent effect.

 In 2020, Madoff requested compassionate release due to terminal kidney disease.
-Chin denied the request, writing that his sentence was meant to ensure Madoff died in prison, and that he had no subsequent reason to believe he deserved any differently.
+He also publicly pleaded with Chin to accept a telephone call from prison so he could make his case for clemency.
+Chin denied both the overall request and the phone query, writing that his sentence was meant to ensure Madoff died in prison, and that he had no subsequent reason to believe he deserved any differently.
+He also said that the notion that he would be swayed by a phone call was ridiculous, and that he didn't know (or care) what Madoff felt would be the reason that such a call was warranted.

 Personal life

 Chin is married to Kathy Hirata Chin, a partner at Cadwalader, Wickersham & Taft.
 Together, they and several others from the Asian American Bar Association of New York annually produce and perform trial reenactments of important cases like the trial of Ethel Rosenberg and the Minoru Yasui case.

+His grandfather is a paper son.